Woodstock (Peanuts): Species

 At one point Snoopy attempts to identify what type of bird Woodstock is with the aid of a field guide, asking Woodstock to attempt to imitate various birds: American bittern, Carolina wren, rufous-sided towhee, yellow-billed cuckoo, Canada goose, warbler, and mourning warbler.
 Snoopy finally gives up trying to figure it out, and says, "For all I know, you're a duck!"
 Woodstock then cries and Snoopy hugs him and apologizes.
-Woodstock may be an American Goldfinch based on his color, flight pattern, and tuft of feathers on the back of his head, although it never tells us what he is.

 Despite being a bird, Woodstock is a very poor flyer.
-It may be because of his small wings, or may be because, due to his mother abandoning him, Snoopy had to teach him to fly.
-He flitters around in erratic fashion, often upside down, and frequently crashes into things.

-Woodstock's bird friends are the same species, so they are all bad flyers.
+This may be because of his small wings, or due to his mother abandoning him.
+Snoopy had to teach him to fly.
+Woodstock flitters around in erratic fashion, often upside down, and frequently crashes into things.
+Woodstock's bird friends are the same species and are also bad flyers.
 Once, Woodstock and his bird friends wanted to go hiking to the summit of "Point Lobos".
 Lucy laughs at them and says that they are stupid because they are birds and can just fly.